 Discuss with your child what specifically is bothersome for them about bedtime.
 Is it the dark?
 Are they afraid of sleeping in a room by themselves?
 Is it that they can’t calm their thoughts?
 Whatever it is, encourage your child to be open and honest about their concerns.
 Be supportive, and brainstorm together about sleep solutions to help fall asleep.

 Some ideas that my daughter and I brainstormed together:

 (a) My daughter doesn’t like being by herself at night and is also a restless sleeper.
 My husband and I each gave her a stuffed animal that we had from our childhood, so she has something tangible to remind her that we are with her while she sleeps in her own room.

 (b) We also were gifted a small photo album such as this one.
-It is filled with photos of her family that she can look at if she feels sad.
+It contains photos of her family that she can look at if she feels sad.
 I love that the album is small, so she can easily hold it.

 (c) Brielle didn’t like the darkness, so she used a light projector that comes in a variety of colors and settings.

 a) I do a visualization with her before bedtime where she imagines a box filled with all her worries and concerns.
-She tells me what the box looks like, and then she visualizes opening her box and fills it up with every fear and bothersome thought.
+She tells me what the box looks like, and then she visualizes opening her box and filling it up with every fear and bothersome thought.
 Next, she imagines closing the box, putting a lock on it (so the worries can’t creep back into her mind), and throwing it where it is impossible to resurface (sometimes it is the bottom of an ocean, other times it is buried underground).
 This is the only time during our bedtime routine where I allow her to voice her grievances.
-Once they are put in the box, we put aside negative thoughts and wait until the morning to discuss any, as needed.
+Once they are put in the box, she waits until the morning to discuss any of her concerns, as needed.

 b) Breathing: there are several breathing techniques we use.
 She gets to pick which ones she wants to implement each night: